Property Tax Lawyers

 SDLT guidance reviewDownload

-Stamp duty land tax and LTT has become increasingly complex, especially over the last five years for residential property transactions.
+Stamp duty land tax and LTT have become increasingly complex, especially over the last five years for residential property transactions.
 Our property conveyancing solicitors and commercial property lawyers are able to count on specialist SDLT and LTT input from within the firm.
 The advice can also sometimes be provided on a “stand alone” basis.

 “I originally found John Shallcross by searching through Stamp Duty articles on the internet, we took his advice regarding a specific project.
 At all times, I have found him knowledgeable, pragmatic and decisive with his opinion on what is often complex legislation, - he is now our “go to” guy for SDLT!”